Dry, Hot Weather Forecast For City - UrduPoint

 Dry, Hot Weather Forecast For City

-The local Met Office Saturday forecast a dry and hot weather for city during next 24 hours
+The local Met Office on Tuesday forecast a dry and hot weather for city for next 24 hours

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 14th May, 2022 ) :The local Met Office Saturday forecast a dry and hot weather for city during next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 17th May, 2022 ) :The local Met Office on Tuesday forecast a dry and hot weather for city for next 24 hours.

-The highest maximum temperature 47 centigrade and the lowest minimum 32 centigrade were recorded during last 24 hours.
+The maximum and minimum temperatures were recorded as 44 centigrade and 30 centigrade respectively during last 24 hours.

 The dry weather has also been forecast for rest of the region.